intel/llvm/mlir-sycl/doc/design/SYCLGridRepresentation.md

 ### Looking up operations implementing `SYCLMethodOpInterface`

-In the codegen side, right before generating a `sycl.call` operation, we check whether there is an operation implementing `SYCLMethodOpInterface` homologous to that function call.
+In `cgeist` codegen, right before generating a `sycl.call` operation, we check whether there is an operation implementing `SYCLMethodOpInterface` homologous to that function call.
 In order to do that, `SYCLDialect::lookupMethod(mlir::TypeID, llvm::StringRef)` can be used, passing